 Project Execution Phase

 This is where the action plan comes into play.
 The team will incorporate resources, effort and knowledge to produce the expected outcome.
-So basically, the project execution phase determines whether your project is going to be successful or not.
+What takes place during the project execution phase determines whether your project is going to be successful or not.

-Execution goes hand in hand with this phase.
+Execution goes hand in hand with this activity.
 This is a measure of performance or the progression in accordance with the project plan.
-The progress of the project should be monitored closely, ensuring that previously set indicators are achieved while scope creep is managed.
+The progress of the project should be monitored closely, ensuring that previously set indicators are achieved while “scope creep“ is managed.
 Indicators play an important role in determining the success of tasks needed to complete the goals or objectives of the project.
 This phase is vital to make sure that unnecessary time, energy and cost is not incurred so that the project won’t fail.

 Project Closure Phase